garrettrm9/Rails-CRUD-app--Garrett/final-project.md

 ## Proposals

-We will be accepting proposals any time between now and Tuesday, 9/12.
+We will be accepting proposals any time between now and **Thursday, 3/8**.

 Your proposals must include:
 - The name of your app.